 For instance, quantitative analysis uses the candlestick pattern to run a statistical test and then finds out if the strategy can be run on the basis of analysis which can be quantified.

-Here is a video to help you learn about both quantitative analysis and technical analysis in detail:
+This video helps you learn about both quantitative analysis and technical analysis in detail:

 The skills covered in quantitative analysis are: